 Travel does seem to make one thing very clear.
 Really, at the end of the day, it’s the people in your life who define your existence, even if we spend much of our lives trying to escape that very fact.

 Have you ever received bad news while travelling?
 I’d love to hear about it – and how you dealt with it.
-Otherwise, check out some of the other ways I’ve dealt with the issues associated with long-term, solo travel!
+I found this resource on stress interesting and helpful.
+But otherwise, check out some of the other ways I’ve dealt with the issues associated with long-term, solo travel!